 The discovery of CRISPR-Cas9 for targeted gene engineering has revolutionized life sciences.
-Regardless of its broad introduction across many disciplines in biology, several challenges persist in making CRISPR engineering widely applicable.
-This is particularly the case for cell types where efficiency and viability are low, or multiple edits are required.
+Regardless of its broad introduction across many disciplines in biology, several challenges persist in editing cell lines, particularly for sensitive cells, or when multiple edits are required.

 Ultra-gentle transfection method based on nano-injection

 Hard-to-transfect and rare cell types

 Easily introduce multiple gene edits in one go